 After a very busy and fun morning, all dogs are set up for a nap in their personal spaces.
 Lights are turned out, soothing music is turned on, and all dogs get a chance to nap and recharge for 3 hours.
 In the afternoon, all dogs get to visit our play yards again for fun, sun, a refreshing dip in the pools, and socialization before dinner.

-Any dogs who receive additional services will also enjoy those at this time as well.
+Any dogs who receive additional services or Enrichment Care will also enjoy those at this time as well.
 After dinner and some rest, it's back to the play yards for a final play session with friends.
 All dogs go out one final time for a quick potty break before they are tucked in bed with their comfy bedding, chew toy or add-on Bedtime Lickable Treat, and a kiss on the head or belly rub.

 Meet The Owner